 Of all the cities in South Africa, it is Cape Town that is endearingly called the country’s “culinary capital.”
 In this part of the country, there are many first class Michelin star-level restaurants, local and international top chefs, incredible vineyards and food markets.
+Moreover, the houses for sale in Cape Town are as sought after as its culinary delights for obvious reasons.

 But when it comes to food choices, instead of depending on reviews, the best method still remains getting information from locals.
 They not only know what’s opened, what’s closed down; they also know who owns it, who runs it, and whether or not it’s worth a visit.